-Business contracts are the foundation of any business.
-Have you ever been confused about the different types of business contracts out there and wondered which one you need for your business?
+As a business owner, have you ever been confused about the different types of business contracts and wondered which one you need for your business?

 With so many businesses moving online, it’s more important now than EVER to cross your t’s, dot your i’s, and make sure your business is safe from damaging lawsuits.

-Most online businesses fail to recognize that, despite operating in an online environment, they are still a “business.”
-And, as a business, you need contracts to ensure that you are not only legally protected, but also that you are following certain federal and state laws.
+And, as a business owner, you need business agreements to ensure that you are not only legally protected, but also that you are following certain federal and state laws.

-Let’s look at what those business contracts are, as well as a brief explanation of why they’re required and how they’ll protect your business.
 Before we get started, grab your FREE legal guide to find out if you are making these 3 common legal mistakes and how to avoid them!

 Table of Contents

-6 Different Types of Contracts in Business You Need
+7 Different Types of Contracts in Business You Need

 1) Privacy Policy

-Think of the privacy policy as a type of business contract between you and your site visitors.
 If you don’t have a Privacy Policy on your website AND you collect information from your visitors, you’re breaking the law.
 You could face serious consequences if someone filed a complaint with the Federal Trade Commission (FTC).

 Many business owners have been audited, fined, and sued for failure to have a proper Privacy policy on their website, as shown here.
+So it’s a good idea to have a privacy policy posted on your website right away.

 You must comply with the privacy laws out there including the General Data Protection Regulation (GDPR) that you may have heard about!
 Failure to comply with GDPR results in serious hefty fines, and learn all about them in this blog post.